Skip to Content

 • Death benefits, which provides partial wage replacement and reimbursement of funeral/burial costs for the surviving family of a worker who dies because of a work-related injury or illness

-Pursuing Third-Party Personal Injury Claims after Filing for Workers’ Compensation
+Pursuing Third-Party Personal Injury Claims After Filing for Workers’ Compensation

 Under New Jersey’s workers’ compensation system, you are typically limited in seeking compensation from your employer to filing a workers’ comp claim.
 This is because, in exchange for your right to file a personal injury claim against your employer, you are guaranteed certain financial payments for a work-related injury or illness without the need to prove that your employer had any fault for your injury or illness.